arocegue/dataAnalyticsBootcamp/HW6/README.md

 Now, we know what you may be thinking: “That’s obvious.
 It gets hotter.”
 But, if pressed for more information, how would you prove that?

+# Analysis

+- The Linear Relationship between the two hemispheres is that the farther you go from the origin of latitude 0, max temperature decreases.
+And the two meet at its max temp peak at latitude 0 where the slope/vertex is 0.
+The r-value in the two hemispheres, confirms there is a significant correlation.

 # Instructions